awkamara/github-docs-example-24/README.md

 > Here is an example of using a codeblock for an error that appears in bash.

+When you can always provide a codeblock instead of a screenshot.
+If you need to take a screenshot make sure it not a photo from your phone.

+> There are certain cases where its okay to take photos with your phone.
+This is when you are showing something like a keyboard, which does not appear on a computer screen.
+If it render on your computer screen it should be a screenshot.

 ## Step 1 - how to take screenshots.

 A screenshot is when you capture a part of your screen from your laptop, desktop or phone.